 Warwickshire Music held a very successful weekend of Music Makers with workshops and performances with a Windband Day and Singing Playgrounds, each finishing the day with a concert for family and friends.
 At the same time, another young group from Warwickshire Music were performing Joseph and the Amazing Technicolor Dreamcoat to a combined audience of over 400 in the Bridge House Theatre.

-Over the next month, it is the turn of choirs to perform in WarwickHall with the Sing It Loud Community Choir followed by the Birmingham Christadelphian Choral Society who are returning to the new hall after many previous events in the old Guy Nelson Hall.
+There has also been the Sing It Loud Community Choir and the Birmingham Christadelphian Choral Society who returned to the new hall after many previous events in the old Guy Nelson Hall.

 Warwick Hall is the ideal venue for music events with fantastic aucustics and variety of seating arrangements.